 Industry-wide financial pressures have created incentives for managed care organizations and other plan sponsors to limit their exposure to rising medical costs.
 In order to focus on their core business, plan sponsors have increasingly turned to pharmacy benefit managers to help administer and control the cost of the pharmacy benefit component of their overall benefit programs.
-Pharmacy benefit managers have typically operated on a fee-forservice basis in which the profitability of the pharmacy benefit manager is based more upon the volume of claims processed than upon the reduction of the cost of the pharmacy benefit managers to maintain profitability, they have increasingly relied on rebates from drug manufacturers and have reduced reimbursement rates to retail pharmacies.
+Pharmacy benefit managers have typically operated on a fee-for-service basis in which the profitability of the pharmacy benefit manager is based more upon the volume of claims processed than upon the reduction of the cost of the pharmacy benefit.
+The Company believes that in order for plan sponsors and pharmacy benefit managers to maintain profitability, they have increasingly relied on rebates from drug manufacturers and have reduced reimbursement rates to retail pharmacies.
 This trend has contributed to a general decrease in retail pharmacy profitability and consolidation in the retail pharmacy industry.

 Generic Drugs.
 The Company believes that generic drug sales will continue to increase, primarily because of the expiration of patents on brand name drugs and their relatively high cost compared to generic drugs, which typically sell at a 30% to 70% discount to brand name drug equivalents.
-There were an estimated \$28 billion of off-patent brand name drug sales at retail during 1994 for which a generic equivalent was available.
-In addition, patents on brand name drugs with estimated sales at retail of approximately \$23 billion are scheduled to expire from 1996 through 2006.
-Generic drug sales at retail have increased steadily in recent years, reaching an estimated \$6.3 billion in 1994.
+There were an estimated \$17 billion (based on manufacturers' selling price) of off-patent brand name drug sales for which a generic equivalent was available.
+In addition, patents on brand name drugs with estimated sales (retail and hospital) of approximately \$23 billion are scheduled to expire from 1996 through 2006.
+Generic drug sales (retail and hospital) have increased steadily in recent years, reaching an estimated \$6.3 billion in 1994.